 Along with money, some of us came to know the grantees on a local and personal level, helping them with our business and management expertise.
 We could see the results of our efforts and leverage our dollars beyond anything we would have experienced by simply sending a check in the mail.

-To illustrate one program in particular, a local, small food bank contacted us to ask for help with capacity building.
+To illustrate, a local, small food bank contacted us to ask for help with capacity building.
 They needed additional storage to place food goods for a growing population of homeless and underserved families in an extremely depressed community in south central Los Angeles.
 Rather than rely on a written grant request, we visited with them and came to understand their needs.

 Subsequently, we purchased a large shipping cargo container and immediately quadrupled their food storage capacity.
 In addition, over the years we purchased equipment and volunteered directly to contribute our time, share our experience, and help them build a sustainable and growing community service program.